Definition

 Preventing social engineering

-There are a number of strategies companies can take to prevent social engineering attacks, including the following:
+Here are a few of the many strategies companies can take to prevent social engineering attacks:

-• Start a security awareness training program, which can go a long way toward preventing social engineering attacks.
+• Start a security awareness training program, as depicted in Figure 4, which can go a long way toward preventing social engineering attacks.
 If users know what social engineering attacks look like, they will be less likely to become victims.

-• Implement secure email and web gateways to scan emails for malicious links and filter them out, thus reducing the likelihood that a staff member will click on one.
+• Implement secure email and web gateways to scan emails for malicious links and filter them out, lowering the chance a staff member will click on one.

 • Keep antimalware and antivirus software up to date to help prevent malware in phishing emails from installing itself.